John E. Hare: Awards and honors

-Hare has given been the Calvin Lecturer (1999–2000), the Stob Lecturer (1999), the Gifford Lecturer (2005), and the Plantinga Lecturer (2008).
+Hare has been a Calvin Lecturer (1999–2000), Stob Lecturer (1999), Gifford Lecturer (2005), and Plantinga Lecturer (2008).
 He held the senior fellowship at the Center for Philosophy of Religion at the University of Notre Dame from 1998–99, and again from 2008-09.
 In 1997, Hare was the recipient of the Institute for Advanced Christian Studies Book Prize and held the Pew Evangelical Fellowship from 1991–92.
 He was also a Congressional Fellow of the American Philosophical Association from 1981–82, and a visiting fellow in the humanities at the Medical College of Pennsylvania from 1978-81.
 Hare is the recipient of the Junior Lindback Award for Distinguished Teaching (1981) and was elected an honorary member of Phi Beta Kappa (1979).

 Personal

 Hare worked as a teacher at Tyndale Biscoe School in Kashmir (India) from 1966-67.
 He is a published composer of liturgical compositions for choir and organ.